IronsidesDawnlight/html-projects/README.md

 `Tarot.html`: A Tarot card drawer and predictor.
 Multiple Horoscopes are supported.
 Click on each card to see its meaning.

-`SCP-Redirect.html`: SCP Redirector based on hoah2333's SCP Director.
+`SCP-Redirect.html`: SCP Redirector based on hoah2333's [SCP Redirector](https://github.com/hoah2333/Archived-works/tree/main/SCP/scp-redirecter).
 I added support to http links.